LAL-project/python-interface/instructions/installation-python-interface-sources-windows.md

 	$ git clone https://github.com/LAL-project/python-interface.git

-## Configuring the _Makefile_
+## Configuring the _run_ script

-In order to compile the interface, you have to configure one of the build files (change just a few variables' contents).
+In order to compile the interface, you have to configure two build scripts (change just a few directories).
 For this, it is required that you know

 - the minor version of Python installed in your system,
-- the compiler you want to use (we suggest GNU's `g++`),
 - the location of the python binaries and header development files,
-- the location of the GMP library in your system,
-- the minor version of python installed (the interface has been tested on is `9` (i.e., we have been using `Python 3.9`), but should work on any version `3.x`)
+- the minor version of python installed (the interface has been tested on is `8` (i.e., we have been using `Python 3.8`), but should work on any version `3.x`)
 - the location where LAL has been installed in the system.

-With this information, you have to modify some of the variables in the Makefile files accordingly, as explained below.
+With this information, you will have to edit the [sample script file](https://github.com/LAL-project/python-interface/blob/main/sample_script_windows.sh).
+Fill in the values of the variables named in upper case.
+Those variables with '(?)' to their right can be left empty.

-First of all, modify the variables `LAL_INC_DIR` and `LAL_LIB_DIR` within [Makefile.lalsource](https://github.com/LAL-project/python-interface/blob/main/Makefile.lalsource) by overwriting their values with the location of LAL's header files and LAL's binary files.
-The default values are

-	# ------------------
-	# WINDOWS USERS ONLY

-	# location of LAL's include files
-	LAL_INC_DIR =
-	# location of LAL's library files
-	LAL_LIB_DIR =

-(Modify the variables under the header `WINDOWS USERS ONLY`).

-### Configuration not for Anaconda

-Secondly, you have to specify the version of Python against which the interface is linked.
-Indicate where Python's header files are located at, and where to find the binaries.
-To do this, modify the variables `MINOR_VERSION_PYTHON` in [Makefile.pythonsource](https://github.com/LAL-project/python-interface/blob/main/Makefile.pythonsource).
-The default value is the following

-	# Python's minor version
-	MINOR_VERSION_PYTHON = 9

-Replace the `9` above with the minor version of Python installed in your system.

-Thirdly, you can also choose the destination directory of LAL's python interface.
-Modify the variable `LAL_PY_DEST` in the same [Makefile.pythonsource](https://github.com/LAL-project/python-interface/blob/main/Makefile.pythonsource).
-If you are configuring this interface to work with Anaconda, do not change the default value.
-If not, you may change it.
-The default value is

-	else ifeq ($(ANACONDA),no)
-		...

-		# Directory where LAL's interface will be installed to
-		LAL_PY_DEST = /mingw64/lib/python3.$(MINOR_VERSION_PYTHON)

-## Configuration for Anaconda

-Technically, there should be no need to do any further configuration.
+	LAL_HEADERS=                        # directory of the header files of LAL LAL_LIBRARY=                        # directory of the binary files of LAL (.so) LAL_PYTHON_WRAPPER_DESTINATION=     # directory where to install LAL's python wrapper GMP_HEADERS=                        # (?) directory of the header files of GMP GMP_LIBRARY=                        # (?) directory of the binary files of GMP (.so) PYTHON_HEADERS=                     # directory of the header (development) files of python PYTHON_LIBRARY=                     # directory of the shared object (development) files of python PYTHON_MINOR=                       # python's minor version (the 'x' in 3.x)

+Check the other [two](https://github.com/LAL-project/python-interface/blob/main/run_distribution_windows.sh) [script](https://github.com/LAL-project/python-interface/blob/main/run_install_windows.sh) files to see examples of contents.

 ## Compiling and installing the interface

-There are two different builds for the python interface `debug` and `release`.
+We offer two different builds for the python interface `debug` and `release`.
 Each build is linked against the corresponding compilation of the library.

 In order to have a more enjoyable, less frustrating experience using LAL, users should make the documentation for the Python wrapper files.
 This step, however, is completely optional and can be skipped.
-If skipped, users have to generate an empty file:
+If skipped, run the command.

 	$ touch modules/documentation.i

-In order to generate the documentation for the Python wrapper files, issue the following commands.
+To generate the documentation for the Python wrapper files, run the following commands.

 	$ cd /path/to/linear-arrangement-library
 	$ ./make_docs.sh

-Now, we can actually compile the Python interface.
+Now, we can actually compile and install in one step the Python interface.

+	$ ./sample_script_windows.sh

-### Not for Anaconda
+### Last steps of the installation for `conda`

-For a release compilation and installation of the python interface, issue the following commands

-	$ ./compile.sh --build=release --environment=distribution
-	$ ./compile.sh --build=release --environment=distribution --install

-For a debug compilation and installation of the python interface, issue the following commands

-	$ ./compile.sh --build=debug --environment=distribution
-	$ ./compile.sh --build=debug --environment=distribution --install

-### For Anaconda

-Similarly as before (but not exactly!), compile the library in debug and/or release mode.

-For a release compilation and installation of the python interface, issue the following commands

-	$ ./compile.sh --build=release --environment=distribution --anaconda
-	$ ./compile.sh --build=release --environment=distribution --anaconda --install

-For a debug compilation and installation of the python interface, issue the following commands

-	$ ./compile.sh --build=debug --environment=distribution --anaconda
-	$ ./compile.sh --build=debug --environment=distribution --anaconda --install
+**Note** These steps assume that the library was compiled and linked against the python development files distributed with conda.

-It remains one final step.
-This step is about moving the `.dll` files to the appropriate directory within Anaconda, in particular within the directories
+Move the `.dll` files to the appropriate directory within Anaconda/Miniconda, in particular within the directories

 	(1) C:/Users/%Username/anaconda3/Lib/site-packages/lal
 	(2) C:/Users/%Username/anaconda3/Lib/site-packages/laldebug

+(replace `anaconda3` with `miniconda3` where appropriate)

-Now, copy the file
+Now, copy the files

 	C:/msys64/mingw64/bin/libstdc++-6.dll

-- (release builds) to directory (1) the `liblal.dll` file generated during the [release compilation of the sources](https://github.com/LAL-project/linear-arrangement-library/blob/master/instructions/installation-library-sources-windows.md).

-- (debug builds) to directory (2) the `liblaldebug.dll` file generated during the [debug compilation of the sources](https://github.com/LAL-project/linear-arrangement-library/blob/master/instructions/installation-library-sources-windows.md).
+to the directories `lal` and `laldebug` inside conda installation.
+Also, if the files generated during the [debug and release compilation of LAL's sources](https://github.com/LAL-project/linear-arrangement-library/blob/master/instructions/installation-library-sources-windows.md) are not accessible in the path, then move the files

+- `liblal.dll` into `lal` (within conda), and
+- `liblaldebug.dll` into `laldebug` (within conda).